How to Use “Kakkoii” Correctly in Japanese?

 ✎ noun + が (ga) / は (wa) + いい (ii)

 Generally, “いい” means “good”.
-From the table below, We can see that both “ii” and “yoi” belong to the basic (dictionary) form.
-But when this word turns into the past tense or negative form, we can only use “yoi”.
+From the table below, we can see that both “ii” and “yoi” belong to the basic (dictionary) form.
+But when this word becomes the past tense or the negative form, we can only use “yoi”.

-Why do we need to know about the conjugation of “いい”?
-That’s because when we are making a sentence we might want to tell others that something “was” good or something “was not” good.
+Why do we need to know the conjugation of “いい”?
+Because when we make a sentence, we may want to tell others that something “was” good or something “wasn’t” good.

 Basic